CorentinJ/Real-Time-Voice-Cloning/README.md

 ## Source code & further information

 The source code is maintained at https://github.com/CorentinJ/Real-Time-Voice-Cloning

-To check out [my scientific thesis](https://matheo.uliege.be/handle/2268.2/6801) if you are curious or looking for information not provided in detail here.
+Check out [my scientific thesis](https://matheo.uliege.be/handle/2268.2/6801) if you are curious or looking for information not provided in detail here.
 I especially recommend taking a look at the figures beyond the introductions.